 As New Zealand has some of the richest waters, we have some of the best tasting seafood in the world!

 - Bluff Oysters

-New Zealand lamb is some of the most famous within the world.
-A common meal for kiwis is a roast lamb.
-Cooked with some potatoes and vegetables this is a very common New Zealand meal on a Sunday.
+New Zealand lamb is some of the most famous in the world.
+A common meal for Kiwis is a roast lamb.
+Cooked with some potatoes and vegetables this is very traditional New Zealand food for a Sunday.

-I can almost see your face as I write this because if I wasn’t from New Zealand and heard I would think, what the actual fuck.
+I can almost see your face as I write this because if I wasn’t from New Zealand and heard that I would be put off.
 But, trust me, it’s delicious!